IPrinceChoudhary/Playo/README.md

 - created 2 separate components for both tabs
 - created config for Auth modal (config driven UI)(DRY)
 - mapping input fields with unique key and optional chaining
-- AuthOptions page(account with google and guest account)
+- AuthOptions page(account with google and github account)
 - Signup - creating one state(initial value an object) for multiple form inputs(controlled inputs by react)
 - Abstract the logic of empty field error in the helper function
 - Added invisible label tag for SEO and better accessibility(screen reader only(sr-only className in t.css))